cubed-dev/cubed/README.md

 ## Design

-Barry is composed of five layers: from the storage layer at the bottom, to the Array API layer at the top:
+Cubed is composed of five layers: from the storage layer at the bottom, to the Array API layer at the top:

 ![Five layer diagram](design.svg)

-Blue blocks are implemented in Barry, green in Rechunker, and red in other projects like Zarr and Beam.
+Blue blocks are implemented in Cubed, green in Rechunker, and red in other projects like Zarr and Beam.

 Let's go through the layers from the bottom:

 ### Storage

-Every _array_ in Barry is backed by a Zarr array.
+Every _array_ in Cubed is backed by a Zarr array.
 This means that the array type inherits Zarr attributes including the underlying store (which may be on local disk, or a cloud store, for example), as well as the shape, dtype, and chunks.
 Chunks are the unit of storage and computation in this system.

 ### Runtime

-Barry uses external runtimes for computation.
+Cubed uses external runtimes for computation.
 It follows the Rechunker model (and uses its API) to delegate tasks to stateless executors, which include Python (in-process), Beam, Dask, Lithops, and Prefect.

 ### Primitive operations